How to Stage Your Home to Sell

 A staged home looks spotless, cared for and maintained.
 Often, staged homes also have nice decorating touches, like throw pillows and blankets, decorative candles and color-coordinated furniture.

-Homeowners who would like to stage their home to sell can start with these tips:
+Homeowners who would like to stage their home to sell quickly can start with these tips:

 - Take care of any deferred maintenance before making cosmetic improvements.

 - Make small as well as large repairs (for example: fix broken appliances and broken door knobs).